2022 Project: Recognising our Forestry Workers’ Existing Skills and Experiences

 How are we travelling?

 Each year, training providers such as LITA Training evaluate the feedback that they have received from their students and employers.
-LITA Training has once again, proven its commitment to employers and their workforce during 2018.
+LITA Training has once again, proven its commitment to employers and their people.

 Despite COVID-19 challenges during most of 2020, LITA Training’s employer satisfaction results include, from those who responded:

 · 100% stated that they would recommend LITA Training to others, and

 · 100% agreed or strongly agreed that our training prepared their employees for the workplace.

 With over 650 student responses received, an impressive 99% of the respondees would also recommend LITA Training to others, based on their experience.
 Students commented favourably on our knowledgeable and friendly trainers combined with our professional learning environment.